Idid (group)

-Idid is a South Korean boy group formed by Starship Entertainment's survival show Debut's Plan, becoming their first boy group in five years since Cravity.
+Idid (stylized in all caps) is a South Korean boy group formed by Starship Entertainment's survival show Debut's Plan, becoming their first boy group in five years since Cravity.
 The group consists of seven members: Jang Yong-hoon, Kim Min-jae, Park Won-bin, Chu Yoo-chan, Park Seong-hyeon, Baek Jun-hyuk and Jeong Se-min.
 Former member Park Jun-hwan left in June 2025.
 They debuted on September 15, 2025, with the extended play (EP) I Did It.

 Name

 The group name 'Idid' stems from "the will to do it" and being able to say "I did it" at the end, being introduced during the final live broadcast of Debut's Plan.

 Career

 2024–2025: Formation through Debut's Plan

 Idid was formed through Starship Entertainment's reality competition series Debut's Plan, which aired from March 14 to May 4, 2025.
 The show had 33 Starship Entertainment trainees compete to debut in their newest boy group since Cravity.
 Out of the 33 trainees, only the top seven were originally supposed to make the final lineup.
 All the debut members were announced in the finale episode, which was broadcast live on May 4, 2025, revealing the addition of an eighth member to the group.